LED clock

 For the hardware the freeware version of Eagle 3.55 is required.
 It is available for free from CadSoft.

-Schematic Schematic in GIF format:
+Schematic in GIF format:

 Schematic of LED clock